script-money/generate-nft-images/README.md

 It is recommended to use [miniconda](https://mirrors.tuna.tsinghua.edu.cn/anaconda/miniconda/) to manage the environment.
 After installing miniconda, run the following command to generate the environment and run it

-1. `conda create --name generate python=3.9 pillow pandas requests jupyterlab`
+1. `conda create --name generate python=3.9 pillow pandas requests`
 2. `conda activate generate`
 3. `pip install python-dotenv py-cid`
 4. put your images parts folder at project root.
 Then modify config in `get_table.py`